sveri/closp/README.md

 * Figwheel with clojurescript live reloading
 * Reloading support for templates and clojure code
 * Configuration with nomad
-* User management with login/logout/registration with email activation (provided by postal)
+* User management with login/logout/registration and email activation (provided by postal)
 * Recaptcha support for signup form
 * Authentication provided by buddy
 * reagent and datascript on frontend side